close

 Squarespace "Improving SEO" landing page

 You can create an amazing visual that drives a lot of shares and therefore clicks back to a really boring landing page.
-But services such as Lucrative Studio can help design appealing websites and landing pages to keep bounce rates low.
 In fact, the visual content that you use in a new Pin doesn’t have to actually be on the page that you link to.

 Right now, Squarespace has over 300k followers and is still posting a ton of relevant content: